-

 Are there any withholding taxes?

-Under the double taxation agreement with UAE, non-resident withholding tax is 10% on Rent in relation to immovable property and payments made in respect of performances in the Maldives by public entertainers.
-A 7% is levied on the royalty payments between residents of the countries and withholding tax is not levied on other categories of payments.
+Under the said DTAA, non-resident withholding tax is 10% on Rent in relation to immovable property and payments made in respect of performances in the Maldives by public entertainers.
+A 7% is levied on the royalty payments between residents of the countries and withholding tax is not levied on other categories of payments, given that such entites does not have a PE in the Maldives.

-With the enactment of Income Tax Act in 2019, income derived by a non-resident from the disposal of movable, immovable, intellectual or intangible property is subject to a Capital gains withholding taxes in Maldives as well.
+With the enactment of ITA in 2019, income derived by a non-resident from the disposal of movable, immovable, intellectual or intangible property are subject to Capital gains withholding taxes in Maldives as well.

 -